-5. Budget implications: The courses in the program are taught by full-time faculty with support from part-time faculty.
+- 5. Budget implications: The courses in the program are taught by full-time faculty with support from part-time faculty.
 The current departmental staffing is enough to support the program since the concentration is being eliminated from the BSPH program.
-The current staff teaching the courses in the Environmental Health concentration will be scheduled to teach these courses however, additional support staff may be needed should the enrollment exceed the projected number.
+The current staff teaching the courses in the Environmental Health concentration will be scheduled to teach these courses however, additional support staff may be needed should the enrollment exceed the projected number. - 6.
+Proposed term for implementation: Fall 2017 - 7.
+Dates of prior committee approvals:

-Department of Public Health 3/7/2017 CHHS Undergraduate Curriculum Committee 3/24/2017 Undergraduate Curriculum Committee 04/20/2017
+Department of Public Health 3/7/2017

+CHHS Undergraduate Curriculum Committee 3/24/2017

+Undergraduate Curriculum Committee

+University Senate

-College of Health and Human Services Department of Public Health Proposal to Create a New Minor Program (Consent)
+College of Health and Human Services Department of Public Health Proposal to Create a New Minor Program (Action Item)

-1.1 Program title: Health Education and Promotion Minor

-- 1.2 Required hours in minor program: 27 - 1.3 Special information: This minor will improve students' skills in program design, implementation and evaluation in diverse settings.
+- 1.1 Program title: Health Education and Promotion Minor - 1.2 Required hours in minor program: 27 - 1.3 Special information: This minor will improve students' skills in program design, implementation and evaluation in diverse settings.
 Graduates from the program may pursue employment opportunities such as community/public health educators, employee wellness managers, health coaches and community health workers. - 1.4 Catalog description: This 27 credit hour minor is designed to improve students' skills in program design, implementation and evaluation in diverse settings.
 Graduates from the program may pursue employment opportunities community/public health educators, employee wellness managers, health coaches and community health workers.
 Students must have a minimum GPA of 2.3 to be eligible for this minor.
 All courses in the minor must be completed with a minimum grade of "C." The required courses are PH 100, PH 261, PH 383, PH 384, PH 390, PH 402, PH 483, PH 484 and PH 485.
 Some required courses may have prerequisites that help fulfill Colonnade requirements.
 These prerequisites include BIOL 131, HMD 211 and CPR certification. - 1.5 Classification of Instructional Program Code (CIP):